Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry-jsonencoder/README.md

 ### General

 Azure Schema Registry JSON Schema Encoder raises exceptions defined in [Azure Core][azure_core] if errors are encountered when communicating with the Schema Registry service.
-Errors related to invalid content/content types and invalid schemas will be raised as `azure.schemaregistry.encoder.jsonschemaencoder.InvalidContentError` and `azure.schemaregistry.encoder.jsonschemaencoder.InvalidSchemaError`, respectively, where `__cause__` will contain the underlying exception raised by the provided `validation`/`schema` callable.
+Errors related to invalid content/content types and invalid schemas will be raised as `azure.schemaregistry.encoder.jsonencoder.InvalidContentError` and `azure.schemaregistry.encoder.jsonencoder.InvalidSchemaError`, respectively, where `__cause__` will contain the underlying exception raised by the provided `validation`/`schema` callable.

 ### Logging
 This library uses the standard